suit-wg/information-model/draft-ietf-suit-information-model.md

 * URIs: this allows the Network Operator to direct devices to their own infrastructure in order to reduce network load.
 * Conditions: this allows the Network Operator to pose additional constraints on the installation of the manifest.
-* Installation instructions: this allows the Network Operator to add more instructions such as time of installation.
+* Directives: this allows the Network Operator to add more instructions such as time of installation.

-As a Network Operator, I would like to tell my devices to look at my own infrastructure for payloads so that I can manage the traffic generated by firmware updates on my network and my peers' networks.
+* Processing Steps: If an intermediary performs an action on behalf of a device, it may need to override the processing steps.
+It is still possible for a device to verify the final content and the result of any processing step that specifies a digest.
+Some processing steps should be non-overridable.

 Satisfied by: MFUR2, MFUR3